OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

      $ submit_makeflow_to_local_condor.sh fibonacci.makeflow

-The above shell command executes the makeflow file `fibonacci.makeflow` as a local condor job.
+This shell command executes the makeflow file `fibonacci.makeflow` as a local condor job.
+[A separate tutorial contains the details of local condor job to detach the master.](https://support.opensciencegrid.org/support/solutions/articles/12000007102-makeflow-detach-master-from-the-terminal)

 ## What next?